Llanfairpwll railway station: Services

+There is a basic two-hourly weekday service in each direction from the station in the winter 2022 timetable, with several additional morning and evening departures.
+Most eastbound trains run to Wrexham General, Shrewsbury and Birmingham International, although some run to either Crewe, Manchester Airport or Cardiff.

+The Sunday service is irregular but serves a variety of eastbound destinations, including Crewe, Cardiff, Manchester Airport and Birmingham International.

 The station has very short platforms, only 40 yd long.
-As a result, only one door on Transport for Wales intercity services is unlocked by the conductor/guard for passengers (Except for the BR classes 150/2 and 153 which occasionally visits Holyhead.)
+As a result, only one door on Transport for Wales intercity services is unlocked by the conductor/guard for passengers (Except for the BR classes 150/2 and 153 which occasionally visit Holyhead.)